bitmxittz/Full-Comiplation-Guide/README.md

     addnode=nd4.bitmxittz.com
     addnode=nd5.bitmxittz.com

-if using nano cntr+O then cntl+x, if using vim Esc :wq Enter, to save and exit.
+to save and exit, if using nano press cntr+O then cntl+x, if using vim press Esc :wq hit "Enter".

 home: